MicrosoftDocs/dynamics-365-fraud-protection/content/signup-schema.md

 search.audienceType:
   - admin

-title: View account protection schemas -  Sign-up
+title: Sign-up data schemas for account protection
 ---

-# View account protection schemas - Sign-up
+# Sign-up data schemas for account protection

 This topic outlines the schemas for the Signup data for account protection.
 For SignupStatus, see [this accompanying page](signup-status-schema.md).